 7. Bribery: offering of goods, services, property, or money in an attempt to gain an academic advantage.

-8. Forging or altering documents or credentials: examples include, but are not limited to signatures, dates, and other information on portfolios, cover sheets, and clinic, training station, and practicum agreements.
+8. Forging or altering documents or credentials: examples include, but are not limited to signatures,

 9. Knowingly furnishing false information to the institution.